 Viruses are equally a threat to plants, bacteria, animals, and humans.
 They use their hosts to reproduce and can thereby damage them.
 This can lead, for example, to crop or farm animal losses and pandemics.
 On the other hand, viruses serve as tools for genetic engineering and the targeted modification of genomes.

 Modern virology characterises viruses molecularly and functionally and uses this information to develop diagnostic tests, antiviral drugs and vaccines.
 Traditionally, virology largely relied on microscopic methods.
-Nowadays, microplate-based assays on how to detect a virus increase throughput and enable the measurement of replication, virus neutralization, binding of molecules to viral particles and much more.
+Nowadays, microplate-based assays on how to detect a virus increase throughput and enable the measurement of viral cytopathic effects, virus neutralization, binding of molecules to viral particles and much more.

 Virus assays range from simple ELISA assays for measuring antibody titer to live-cell assays to measure replication.
 The variety of virus assays in combination with the need for cell-based methods requires a flexible microplate reader.